 The University of Michigan Children's Centers support the teaching, research and service missions of the university by providing exemplary care for children of faculty, staff and students.
 U-M and community families are invited to learn more about our waitlist and apply using our online form.

+Our programs provide a supportive learning environment for young children where each child's day has an individual rhythm, as well as a predictable flow and structure.
 To ensure this balance, we provide a warm, nurturing setting that encourages children to learn through hands-on interactive exploration.
 A play-based approach provides a child-centered, teacher-guided curriculum, in which children are encouraged to construct their own knowledge.

 We are committed to creating a nurturing learning environment in partnership with parents to develop a sense of belonging and high self-esteem in each child.
 We believe this philosophy represents a strong foundation on which to begin lifelong learning and to launch a positive sense of self, others and the world.